YvonneLipLim/Udacity-Basic-Python-Coding/README.md

 Udacity Introduction To Python Programming

 <h3>A Beginner's Guide to Basic Python</h3>
-Tired of flipping through countless cheat sheets?
+<p>Tired of flipping through countless cheat sheets?
 This comprehensive Basic Python Mindmap Cheat Sheet is designed to make it quick and easy to find the right SQL commands in 5 major categories depending on their functionality:
 <ul>
 <li>Basic</li>
 <li>Operators</li>